All the two Israeli men could do was hope.

 So as the day goes on, the easier decision to keep the prisoner locked away becomes more tempting.
 Thus, there is the huge disparity in parole rates between the morning and afternoon.

 When you come face to face with a decision – even an enjoyable one like choosing a bottle of wine, or an outfit for the evening – your brain will begin depleting your willpower to make the final decision.

-Typical decisions don’t dramatically decrease your willpower – you don’t usually make choices that impact someone’s freedom like a judge does.
+Typical decisions don’t dramatically decrease your willpower – you don’t usually make choices that impact someone’s freedom as a judge does.
 However, sometimes simply making a decision can impact whether you stick to your goals.

 When you hear your alarm and contemplate whether to go to the gym or hit the snooze, you waste valuable willpower that you will need to lace up your running shoes and push through the gym doors.

 When you get to the office and contemplate what you should work on first, you waste valuable willpower you will need to get those tasks done.

 When you get home from a long day of work and contemplate what you should cook for your healthy dinner, you waste valuable willpower you will need to avoid the easy option of fast-food.